Professional Landscape Photography Internship 2018

 7/ Interns will also be assigned camp management tasks as needed by the tour leaders and by the camp manager and other staff.

 This internship is a “working position.”
 There is a modest $250 stipend paid to the intern.
-And all of the tour expenses are paid for during the tour as well. as well for the intern, transportation from Banff, travel to the backcountry destination, room and board during the tour, any operating expenses and fees as well such as Alpine Club of Canada fees, park backcountry user passes and travel expenses during the tour if applicable.
+And, all of the tour expenses are paid for during the tour.
+Transportation from, and back to Banff, travel to the backcountry destination, room and board during the tour, any operating expenses and fees as well including Alpine Club of Canada hut fees, park backcountry user passes and travel expenses during the tour if applicable.
 There is one professional landscape photography internship available on the Lake O’Hara Fall Colours Landscape Photography Tour.